LixingCheng/reimagined-palm-tree/rules.md

 ## How we will back up each other to ensure that deadlines are not missed
+Constantly talk to each other about the project to ensure that the deadlines are not missed.

 ## Add any other rules that your team establishes to help each other work effectively together